-- 11 When the installation is marked complete on the status screen, perform resource balancing.
-See [Running Resource Balancing on page 85](#).
+11 When the installation is marked complete on the status screen, perform resource balancing.
+See [Running Resource Balancing on page 90](#).

 Postrequisites: Exit to the command prompt or log off.
-See [Logging Off the Terminal Server on page 78](#).
+See [Logging Off the Terminal Server on page 84](#).

-Discovering Generic Application Servers in the Unified Event Manager
+Discovering Generic Application Servers in Unified Event Manager

-The Unified Event Manager (UEM) application discovers a Generic Application Server after the GAS software, the applications, and the UEM are installed.
-The UEM uses the discovery process to find devices that are managed in the system.
-For details, see the "UEM Description" and "UEM Operation" chapters of the Unified Event Manager manual.
+Unified Event Manager (UEM) application discovers a Generic Application Server after the GAS software, the applications, and UEM are installed.
+UEM uses the discovery process to find devices that are managed in the system.
+For details, see the "UEM Description" and "UEM Operation" chapters of the Unified Event Manager User Guide.

-In the UEM, check the condition of the Generic Application Server and its links to verify that the Generic Application Server is operational.
+In UEM, check the condition of the Generic Application Server and its links to verify that the Generic Application Server is operational.